skedgeme/wrecker/examples/Client.md

 ```

 The `Envelope` only exists to transmit data between the server and the browser.

-- We wrap values going to the server in an `Envelope`
+- We wrap values going to the server in an `Envelope`.

   ```haskell
   toEnvelope :: ToJSON a => a -> Value